kqf/cifar-10/README.md

 ```

-## Run the solution
+## Run everything
-To run the solution do
+To run the model and visualisations do
 ```bash
 make
 ```